srasku/AIOUSB/README.md

 ```

+## Installation

+### Linux Installation

+1. Install fxload either using the appropriate installation tool for
+your platform or by installing from
+https://github.com/accesio/fxload.
+Copy fxload to a standard location
+in your $PATH.

+2. cp AIOUSB/Firmware/*.hex /usr/share/usb/

+3. cp AIOUSB/Firmware/10-acces*.rules /etc/udev/rules.d

+### Mac Installation (work in progress!!)

+1. Build and Install fxload from https://github.com/accesio/fxload and
+copy fxload to a standard location in your $PATH.

+2. Determine the raw USB Device ID for your card by looking for the
+Vendor ID 1605 in your System Profiler.
+Set the variable PRODUCTID to be
+this value.

+3. Manually upload your corresponding firmware to your device by
+running the following:

+fxload -t fx2lp -I AIOUSB/Firmware/CORRESPONDING_HEXFILE.hex -D 1605:${PRODUCTID}

 ## Extra Language Support
 In addition, to providing fully functional C Shared and Static libraries, this project also provides